-You mentioned that you don't want to stop shaving.
-How frequently are you shaving your armpits?
-Frequent armpit shaving is generally done for cosmetic reasons.
-It is a bit of myth that shaving one’s armpits is more hygienic.
+You’ve suggested that shaving could be the culprit behind your staph infection.
+It’s possible that even the gentlest shave can create micro cuts on the skin, allowing residual skin surface staph to get inside your body.
 Are you concerned about the appearance of fuzz under your arms?
-If so, what if you wore shirts that didn't reveal the pits for a while?
-Giving yourself a good long break from shaving would allow your skin to fully heal and give you plenty of time to kill off all the staph.
+Armpit shaving is generally done for cosmetic reasons; there isn’t much evidence to suggest that shaving one’s armpits is more hygienic.
+What if you wore shirts that didn't reveal the pits for a while?
+Giving yourself a good long break from shaving would allow your skin to fully heal and give your body plenty of time to kill off all the staph.
 In addition to taking a break from shaving, here are a few more ideas that might help the situation (and potentially prevent it in the future):

-- With staph, good hygiene is the best prevention and the best cure.
-If you have recurrent staph infections, try increasing the frequency you bathe.
+- With staph, proper hygiene is the best prevention and the best cure.
+If you have recurrent staph infections, try bathing more often.
 If you currently shower once a day, try increasing to two showers per day and see if that helps.

 - What type of soap are you using?
-Try using an anti-bacterial soap or deodorant soap.
+How about trying an anti-bacterial or deodorant soap.
 They can be harsh on the skin, so use lotion right when you get out of the shower.

 - Try changing up your deodorant.
-It may be that you are experiencing irritation from the type you are using now and this may prevent the skin from fully healing.
+It may be that you’re experiencing irritation from that particular brand or type of deodorant.

 - Staph is sometimes caused by skin staying moist and not having room to "breathe".
-If you wear tight shirts that don't allow much "armpit airing out" opportunity, consider wearing looser clothing or wearing tank tops if the weather allows.
+If you wear tight shirts that don't allow much opportunity for your armpit to “air out”, consider wearing looser clothing or sleeveless tops if the weather allows.

-- Avoid hot tubs, hot springs, and whirlpools until the infection seems to be completely free.
-These can breed and spread bacteria.
+- Avoid hot tubs, hot springs, and whirlpools until the infection seems to be completely healed as they tend to be breeding ground for bacteria.

-- Avoid scratching the irritated area, as this keeps the skin open and can spread the infection
+- Avoid scratching the irritated area, as this keeps the skin open, allowing for the infection to spread further.

-- It sounds like you aren't doing this, but just in case, make sure you aren't sharing towels, razors, deodorant, soap, or any other hygiene items with others in your household or dorm.
+- Avoid sharing towels, clothing, razors, deodorant, soap, makeup, or any other hygiene items with others in your household or residence hall.

-- While the infection is present, avoid drying your armpits with the towel you use for the rest of your body.
-Instead, when you get out of the shower, dry your armpits with paper towels.
+- While the infection is present, try drying your armpits with a different towel than the rest of your body.
+Or, when you get out of the shower dry your armpits with paper towels.

-- Sometimes, in-grown hairs can become infected.
-Have you noticed whether or not you have in-grown hairs in your armpits?
-If so, try wearing looser clothing and try varying the type of razor and the type of shaving cream or shave gel you are using.
+- Sometimes, ingrown hairs can become infected.
+Have you noticed whether or not you have ingrown hairs in your armpits?
+If so, try wearing looser clothing and varying the type of razor and shaving cream or shave gel you are using.